There will be no residential pickup service on Thursday, December 25, or

 Garbage cans/bags must not be larger than 120 litres or equivalent sized bags or containers, and weighing not more than 44 lbs.
 Larger cans/bags will not be picked up.

-The following items are banned from garbage and will not be picked up: beverage containers, blue box recyclable, corrugated cardboard, newsprint, office paper, gypsum drywall, yard and garden waste, car batteries, medications and pharmaceuticals, paints, solvents and flammable liquids, gasoline and pesticides, vehicle tires, oil, oil filters and containers, and electronics, including personal computers, printers and televisions.
+The following items are banned from garbage and will not be picked up: glass, beverage containers, blue box recyclable, corrugated cardboard, newsprint, office paper, gypsum drywall, yard and garden waste, car batteries, medications and pharmaceuticals, paints, solvents and flammable liquids, gasoline and pesticides, vehicle tires, oil, oil filters and containers, and electronics, including personal computers, printers and televisions.
 Check the Metro Vancouver Recycling Directory to find out where to take these items.

 Pet Waste Management: